sbt/sbt/src/sphinx/Detailed-Topics/Compiler-Plugins.rst

     addCompilerPlugin("org.scala-tools.sxr" %% "sxr" % "0.3.0")

-The `compile` and `testCompile` actions will use any compiler plugins found in the `lib` directory or in the `plugin` configuration.
+The :key:`compile` and :key:`testCompile` actions will use any compiler plugins found in the `lib` directory or in the `plugin` configuration.
 You are responsible for configuring the plugins as necessary.
 For example, Scala X-Ray requires the extra option:

 ::

     // declare the main Scala source directory as the base directory scalacOptions :=
         scalacOptions.value :+ ("-Psxr:base-directory:" + (scalaSource in Compile).value.getAbsolutePath)